 The simplest thing everyone can do right now is look out for their neighbours and offer help with shopping and other errands.

-It’s not just about neighbours who are self-isolating or vulnerable.
 Other people in the community who might also appreciate help are:

 - stretched medical staff and volunteers